acbsp/bonafide.guru/en/contents.rst

 People are becoming sympathetic there.
 The place is very nice.

 **Tamal Krisna Gosvami:** Yeah.
-He says: ‘The introduction of *Bhagavad-Gita* has been translated into Tamil, And l will have the second charter done next.
+He says: ‘The introduction of *Bhagavad-gītā* has been translated into Tamil, And l will have the second charter done next.
 Then publish a small booklet for immediate distribution.